Pro509/TransferMarkt-Scraper/README.md

-# TransferMarkt Scraping and Data Collectiion
+# TransferMarkt Scraping and Data Collection

 Scraping tool used to research the impact of team diversity on performance in the Serie A Italian football league.